 The Juneau Police Department also maintains a number of specialized teams, including a SWAT Team, a Bomb Disposal Team, and a Hostage Negotiation Team.

-All candidates for Police Officer jobs in Juneau must be at least 18 years old at the time of appointment and possess a high school diploma or GED.
-Requirements for Police Officer jobs in Juneau also include passing a written exam and a physical ability test.
+Candidates here must be at least 18 years old at the time of appointment, they must hold a high school diploma or GED, and they must be able to pass a written exam and physical ability test.

 The Sitka Police Department includes 33 employees, a community jail facility, and a 24-hour dispatch and records center.
 The jurisdiction covers more than 4,700 miles and about 1,300 miles of coastline.
 The Operations Division includes the following units: